How to Modernize Your Kitchen Cabinet Doors

 Reface Your Cabinets with Different Doors

 If you have cathedral arch wooden doors with a prominent grain pattern, you may find it difficult to update your kitchen with a simple coat of paint.
-Some combinations of cabinet door material and styles leave homeowners with no other choice than replacing them altogether if they want to move away from more classical charms.
-If you want to stick with wood or MDF, consider minimal decorations on the doors themselves.
+Some combinations of cabinet door material and styles leave homeowners with no choice other than replacing them altogether if they want to move away from more classical charms.
+If you want to stick with wood or MDF cabinet doors, consider minimal decorations on the doors themselves.
 Be sure to shop around for glass, acrylic, and other non-wood options too, as many of these appear smooth and simple, and can help you achieve your theme.

 Finish with a Shiny Gloss